tthsqe12/SingularInterpreter/test/readme.md

 # benchmarks

 `singular`: interpreter written in c

-`julia`:  interpreter written in julia that stores every variable in a lookup table `julia'`: interpreter written in julia with local variables optimized where possible
+`julia`:  interpreter written in julia that stores every variable in a lookup table

+`julia'`: interpreter written in julia with local variables optimized where possible

 The difference between `julia` and `julia'` can be seen in the output code below.
-Peephole optimizations could be applied to `julia'` to make an even better `julia''`, but for now the benefit of having local variables as real local variables is clear.
+Peephole optimizations could be applied to `julia'` to make an even better `julia''`, but for now the benefit of having local variables as real Julia local variables is clear.
-The code emitted by `julia` is what you get when the transpiler is not able to prove the correctness of moving singular local variables to julia local variables, which will probably be the case for most variables in most code.
+The code emitted by `julia` is what you get when the transpiler is not able to prove the correctness of moving Singular local variables to Julia local variables.
+All of the singular code here is well-written enough so that `julia'` can move all local variables, but most singular code will not be written this well, hence the performance of `julia` is more indicative.

 ```
 | task            | singular  |    julia  |   julia'  |
-recursive calls and int arithmetic                  |
+recursive calls and int arithmetic
 | fib1(12)        |        9  |      506  |      374  |
 | fib1(15)        |       18  |        5  |        3  |
 | fib1(18)        |       77  |       20  |       13  |
 | fib1(21)        |      305  |      104  |       69  |
 | fib1(24)        |     1243  |      362  |      241  |
 | fib1(27)        |     5284  |     1444  |      945  |
-for loops with bigint arithmetic                    |
+for loops with bigint arithmetic
 | fib2(  1000)    |       30  |      607  |      164  |
 | fib2( 10000)    |       81  |       64  |       24  |
 | fib2( 40000)    |      329  |      330  |      201  |